-With cooling designed to maintain the case temperatures of Table 3, column 2, the drive meets all specifications over a 41°F to 113°F (5°C to 50°C) drive ambient temperature range with a maximum gradient of 36°F (20°C) per hour.
+With cooling designed to maintain the case temperatures of Table 3, column 2, the drive meets all specifications over a 41°F to 122°F (5°C to 50°C) drive ambient temperature range with a maximum temperature gradient of 36°F (20°C) per hour.
 The enclosure for the drive should be designed such that the temperatures at the locations specified in Table 3, column 1 are not exceeded.
 Air flow may be needed to achieve these temperature values (Section 8.3 and 8.3.1).
-Operation at case temperatures above these values may adversely affect the drives ability to meet specifications.
+Operation at case temperatures [4] above these values may adversely affect the drives ability to meet specifications.

 The MTBF specification for the drive is based on operating at a local ambient temperature of 86°F (30°C).
 Occasional excursions to drive ambient temperatures of 122°F (50°C) or 41°F (5°C) may occur without impact to specified MTBF.
-To achieve the specified MTBF, the enclosure for the drive should be designed such that the temperature values of Table 3, column 2 are not exceeded.
-Air flow may be needed to achieve these temperatures.
-See Section 8.3.1.
+To achieve the specified MTBF, the values of Table 3, column 2 must be considered maximum average operating case temperatures and the enclosure for the drive should be designed such that those temperature values are not exceeded.
+Air flow may be needed to achieve these temperatures (see Section 8.3.1).
 Continual or sustained operation at case temperatures above these values may degrade MTBF.

-To confirm that the required cooling for the Barracuda electronics and HDA is provided, place the drive in its final mechanical configuration, perform operations that represent typical drive usage and, after the temperatures stabilize, measure the case temperature of the components listed in Table 3 (see notes [2] and [3]).
+To confirm that the required cooling for the Cheetah 4LP electronics and HDA is provided, place the drive in its final mechanical configuration, perform random write/read operations typical of expected normal operation.
+After the temperatures stabilize, measure the case temperature of the components listed in Table 3 (see notes [2] and [3]).

 To obtain the maximum temperature for each of the reference components listed (Column 1), 36°F (20°C) was added to the temperatures of Column 2.
 The maximum HDA case temperature is 140°F (60°C).
 Operation of the drive at the maximum case temperature is intended for short time periods only.
 Continuous operation at the elevated temperatures will reduce product reliability.
+See also Section 8.3, "Cooling."

-Table 3: PCB and HDA temperatures
+Table 3.
+PCB and HDA temperatures